dbt-ethz/Axolotl/README.md

 # Axolotl
-Axolotl provides a ~~small but~~ growing set of volumetric modelling components for Rhino Grasshopper.
+Axolotl provides a set of volumetric modelling components for Rhino Grasshopper.
 They come as GH user objects and most of them are Python scripts.
 The range of possible applications is quite broad, it can do a lot of things.
 It is not fast!
 It is thought and used as a teaching resource.

 ![Axolotl Logo](pix/axolotllogo.png)